PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 You can now build a single wall space to close the gap and our dwarf won’t get trapped.
-Once you’ve done that, go back over each wall space with “q” and hit “x” to remove the suspended wall spaces.
+Once you’ve done that, go back over each wall space with :kbd:`q` and hit :kbd:`x` to remove the suspended wall spaces.
 Look here, job done!
 Dwarfs safe!

 .. image:: images/dftutorial60.png